TMJ Pain Temporomandibular Joint Pain

 There is also an association to suggest that anxiety, stress, and other emotional disturbances may worsen TMJ disorders, especially in patients who experience chronic pain.
 There is also a high prevalence of tmj disorders among females as compared to males and the relationship is thought to be of a hormonal nature.

-In a recent study in BMC Ear Nose Throat Disord.
+A study in BMC Ear Nose Throat Disord.
 2011 May 25;11(1):5.
 Signs and symptoms of temporomandibular joint disorders related to the degree of mouth opening and hearing loss.
 TMJ symptoms were more prevalent and problematic for women than men.
 The more the degree of mouth opening, the more severe the symptoms of TMJ pain.
 Mild levels of TMJ pain correlate to normal hearing tests, while more moderate or severe TMJ pain symptoms are related to hearing loss.
 Grinding of teeth (bruxism), degenerative changes in the joint (ankylosis), joint pain as well as itching of the ear are signs related to TMJ.
-The study further noted, that movements of the jaw or neck increases pressure on the hair cells in the inner ear which can cause tinnitus and vertigo.
+The study further noted, that movements of the jaw or neck increases pressure on the hair cells in the inner ear which can cause ringing in the ears or tinnitus and vertigo; unusual symptoms not often thought to be related to neck pain.

 TMJ Pain From Muscles